 Other good options include a web chat or a virtual receptionist to field calls when your intake staff is away from the desk.
 Responsiveness is essential during the client intake process—according to the ABA, 42% of the time, law firms take three or more days to reply to a prospective client.
 By delivering a quick response to leads, your law firm will stand out.

 3. Pre-interview and conflict check

-Once you’ve connected with potential clients, you’ll need to have your intake questionnaire to ensure they’re the right fit.
+Once you’ve connected with potential clients, you’ll need to have your initial pre-interview to ensure they’re the right fit.
 If you’re the wrong law firm for their needs, you can refer them to a colleague in the relevant area to boost your networking.

 Be sure to run a conflict check as well before moving forward any further in the process.
 You don’t want to invest too much time in the intake process only to realize that a conflict of interest exists.

 4. Schedule a consultation and provide a thorough intake questionnaire

 Once you determine a client is a good fit for your firm, you need to schedule a consultation.
 This is your chance to pitch your services and turn the potential client into a loyal one.